VtEcostudies/Current_Knowledge/content/homepage/05_Natural_History.md

 <img src="images/Brown-belted Bumble Bee (Bombus griseocollis) nest 20120613.jpg" style="width: 75%">
 </div>

 Nesting is a crucial part of their annual cycle that remains woefully understudied.
 While broad nesting habits are known or can be inferred for most species, little is known about the specific nesting requirements for most species.
 Bare, loose soil and above ground cavities are the two most common nest sites that are used by the majority of species.
-Additionally, thick leaf litter and rotten logs are important habitats for the overwintering of a number of species.
-Good suggestions for habitat management can be found <a href="https://xerces.org/publications/fact-sheets/nesting-overwintering-habitat#:~:text=The%20availability%20of%20nesting%20and,support%20pollinators%20and%20other%20wildlife" target = "blank_">here</a>
+Additionally, thick leaf litter and rotten logs are important overwintering habitats for a number of species. <a href="https://xerces.org/publications/fact-sheets/nesting-overwintering-habitat#:~:text=The%20availability%20of%20nesting%20and,support%20pollinators%20and%20other%20wildlife" target = "blank_">Learn more about r habitat management for nesting and overwintering sites </a>from the Xerces Society.
 <div>

 </div>